 Why I Share My Failures

 If you look at most academic websites—including the one you’re on right now—you usually see a carefully curated list of wins.
 Papers accepted, awards won, internships secured.
-It creates a “highlight reel” effect [1] that suggests a linear, upward trajectory of success.
+It creates a “highlight reel” effect[1] that depicts a linear, upward trajectory of success.

 Why?
 We often feel isolated in our struggles because everyone else’s public persona looks so perfect.
 By sharing the not-so-rosy updates, I hope to offer a more human picture of what this journey actually looks like.